adithyathecoder/Treasure/README.md

 ## Clues:

-You are given a extrnal link, you need to look to clues in the video.
+You are given a extrnal link, you need to look to clues in the picture.

 ## Story
 ```
-You lost your Engines Mid flight, and the plane is losing altitude with 155 onboard, you are captain flying.
+Its a captain america dialogue Find the right answer .
 ```

-## Puzzle

-Set the Flaps Level, choose the APU state and choose where to land, clocks tickin' !

 ## Dead end: 1